Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 thus

-and this shows that the quantity $\yHom^{(p)}(0)$ is arbitrarily large provided that the integer $q(p)$ is chosen large enough (depending on $p$).
-As a consequence, if the integer $q(p)$ is chosen large enough (depending on $p$), then the terms involving $\Gfront^{(p)}(\cdot)$ in inequality \cref{relax_sch_2} are bounded from above by quantities that do not depend on $p$. \Cref{lem:upper_bound_final_energy} is proved. \end{proof} \begin{proof}[Proof of \cref{lem:growth_yesc_of_p}] According to inequality \cref{growth_esc_point_trav_frame} and to definition \vref{def_yHom_yesc_yEsc},
+and this shows that the quantity $\xiHom^{(n)}(0)$ is arbitrarily large positive provided that the integer $p(n)$ is chosen large enough (depending on $n$).
+As a consequence, if the integer $p(n)$ is chosen large enough (depending on $n$), then the terms involving $\Gfront^{(n)}(\cdot)$ in inequality \cref{relax_sch_2} are bounded from above by quantities that do not depend on $n$. \Cref{lem:upper_bound_final_energy} is proved. \end{proof} \paragraph{Length of time intervals: final position of escape point.} \begin{lemma}[escape point ends up far to the right in travelling frame] The following convergence holds: